The International Federation of Nurse Anesthetists is a federation of national nurse anesthetists’ associations.

 The Congress Planning Committee in charge of the organization of world Congresses in collaboration with the host country

-The Education Committee composed of nurse anesthesia teachers and program directors of different countries in charge of development and improvement of recommendations concerning education and practice, and the organization of the teachers session during the congress.
+The Education Committee composed of nurse anesthesia teachers and program directors of different countries in charge of development and improvement of recommendations concerning education and the organization of the teachers session during the congress, and more recently reviewing applications to Approval Process for Anesthesia Programs.

 Within IFNA, some associations from developed countries have brought assistance to less developed country members by sending books, revues and equipment to nurse anesthesia schools.